AymanNasser/Day-Night-Classifier/README.md

 - train.classifier.ipynb: Jupyter notebook for training the model

 - lib/models: Should contain **saved_weights** for the trained model
+    - You should make a new directory lib/models in the current working directory

+    - ```bash
+      mkdir lib && cd lib && mkdir models
+      ```

-Please download the model weights from this :
+Please download the model weights from this:
 <a href="https://drive.google.com/drive/folders/1dcfz1sulyhUuEo7Pbtfk0h6-fspvT5Zj?usp=sharing"> link</a>
 also, you'll find the scraped dataset through this link <br>